 The last bit of advice you should consider is the sone rating.
 Compare different models because after all, you won’t want to hear the fan while it’s doing its job.
 The lower the sone rating, the quieter the fan will be.

-For quality plumbing solutions and on-time service across Twin Cities - St. Paul, rely on the professionals at Uptown Plumbing.
+For quality plumbing solutions and on-time service across Twin Cities - St. Paul, rely on the professionals at Hero Plumbing, Heating & Cooling.
 Our company has been trusted in tens of thousands of home in our 100+ years of service so you know you can count on us!